dreyerlivio/2019-modeling-soil-depth/README.md

 # 2019-modeling-soil-depth
-Modeling soil depth using different geostatistical methods
+Modeling distributed soil depth maps using different methods.
+Refer to the "Documentation" file for further details